joehand/smilingjoe/_posts/2011-06-30-freecookies.markdown

 In my first experiment of kindness I decided to hand out chocolate chip cookies to cyclists.
 In order to have a greater impact, I found a controversial situation and attempted to address it through smiles.

 ####Background on Ladd's Circle
 Walkers and cyclists both enjoy the beauty of Ladd's Addition, a neighborhood in Portland.
 Ladd's Circle sits in the middle of the neighborhood as well as several popular bike routes.
 Currently stop signs require that every cyclist stop before entering the circle.
-Several of the intersections also have stripped pedestrian crossings.
+Several of the intersections also have striped pedestrian crossings.
 A wide road around the circle and clear sight lines allow entering bikes to see and merge easily with existing traffic.

 ####Friction between Pedestrian Safety and Cyclists' Incentives
 *   Neighbors in the area worry about failure of cyclists to stop and the ensuing danger to pedestrians attempting to cross.